 MA: I'm not sure.
 I know that my maternal grandparents did not.
-My grandmother was a nurse for a little bit before working in the mill, and then my grandfather always worked in like mills and like shoe factories and stuff like that.
-Then I'm not sure about further back any like fishing history or anything like that.
+My grandmother was a nurse for a little bit before working in the mill, and then my grandfather always worked in mills and shoe factories and stuff like that.
+Then I'm not sure about further back, any fishing history or anything like that.
 I would think so, though, in Prince Edward Island.
 Seems like a strong possibility.
 Strong fishing community up there.
 Yes.